nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### Phase 1 File Plan

-For Phase 1, we started the tests before the Snowball was shipped back: this means we did not have the data for Customers and Accounts.
+For Phase 1, we started the tests before the Snowball was shipped: this means we did not have the data for Customers and Accounts.

 So, we did the Phase 1 benchmark using only the Statement Document type and our ability to quickly generate as many statements as we wanted, both in terms of metadata and in terms of files.